greenorbitspace/hub/userguide/content/en/docs/glossary/c/churn.md

 ---
 title: Churn
 ref: churn
+weight: 1
+exported_at: '2025-06-16T15:03:59.794642+00:00'
-description: Churn refers to the rate at which customers stop doing business with a company.
-It is often expressed as a percentage and is a critical metric for understanding customer retention and the overall health of a business.
+definition: Churn refers to the rate at which customers stop doing business with a company.
+It is often expressed as a percentage of the total customer base over a specific period of time, indicating the loss of customers and the potential impact on revenue.
-notion_page_id: 214d6625-c679-802d-b807-c22954abb2b4
-exported_at: '2025-06-16T14:24:12.046068+00:00'
 tags:
 - Marketing
+- customers
 - business
-- customers
-category:
+id: GL94
+categories:
 - Marketing & Communication
-id: GL94
 ---